Annette Badland: Television

 Award-winning web series 3some featured Badland as one of the main character's mother in 2013.
 She went on to star in an episode of Sky One's Playhouse Presents entitled "Snodgrass", which imagined what would have happened if John Lennon had left The Beatles prior to becoming famous.
 She rounded out 2013 by featuring in an episode of comedy series You, Me & Them and several episodes of Channel 4's sitcom Man Down.
 On 12 December 2013, it was announced that Badland would appear as a regular in the BBC soap opera, EastEnders, playing Babe Smith.
 She made her first on-screen appearance in the episode broadcast on 31 January 2014.
 In 2016 it was announced, by new executive producer Sean O'Connor, that Badland's character would be leaving the serial and making her final appearance on 9 February 2017.

 Beginning in 2014, Badland portrayed the featured recurring role of Mrs Fitzgibbons in Starz's television adaptation of Diana Gabaldon's best selling Scottish time travel novel Outlander.
 That same year she featured in an episode of BBC's mystery series Father Brown "The Daughters of Jerusalem" as Judith Bunyon, before a turn as her EastEnders character Aunt Babe in the made for TV Film Neighbours 30th Anniversary Tribute: Ramsey Square.

-In May 2018, Badland reached the final of BBC's charity series Pointless with Midsomer Murders Neil Dudgeon, eventually donating £500 to the Midland Langar Seva Society.
+In May 2018, Badland reached the final of BBC's charity series Pointless with actor Neil Dudgeon, eventually donating £500 to the Midland Langar Seva Society.
 2018 also saw Badland in several episodic television roles such as BBC One's sitcom Not Going Out, ITV Two's Roman sitcom Plebs, CBBC's children's series The Dumping Ground, BBC One's comedy Hold the Sunset, and Sky One's mystery series Agatha Raisin.
 "The Fairies of Fryfam" as Betty Jackson.
 In 2019 she guest-starred on BBC's dramatic daytime comedy Shakespeare & Hathaway: Private Investigators "Nothing Will Come of Nothing" as Ms Rose King.
 Beginning in series twenty (2019) of ITV's long-running crime drama Midsomer Murders, she has portrayed Dr Fleur Perkins, Midsomer's resident pathologist.